 Third molars are commonly referred to as wisdom teeth.
 They are usually the last teeth to develop and are located in the back of your mouth, behind your second molars.
 Their development is usually completed between the middle teenage years and early twenties, a time traditionally associated with the onset of maturity and the attainment of wisdom.
-Although most people develop and grow 32 permanent adult teeth, many times their jaws are too small to accommodate the four wisdom teeth.
-When inadequate space prevents the teeth from erupting they are called impacted.
+With an oral examination and x-rays of the mouth, Dr. Spagnoli can evaluate the position of the wisdom teeth and predict if there are present or future potential problems.

 Daniel B. Spagnoli, DDS, MS, PhD

 Diplomate American Board of Oral & Maxillofacial Surgery

 Dr. Full is a board-certified oral and maxillofacial surgeon.
 Dr. John Full was born and raised in York, Pennsylvania.
 Dr. Full received his B.S.
 Neuroscience and D.M.D. degrees from the University of Pittsburgh.